StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 ## Data Overview

-The model is fitted using real U.S. interest-rate data from FRED.
+The model is fitted using U.S. interest-rate data from Federal Reserve Economic Data (FRED), a public database maintained by the Federal Reserve Bank of St. Louis.
 The target variable is the weekly change in the 30-year fixed mortgage rate, while the explanatory variable is the weekly change in the 10-year Treasury yield.

 <p align="center">
   <img src="Figures/Plot1.png" width="700">